marioparaschiv/unbound/packages/debugger/CONTRIBUTING.md

 - **WebSocket Server** - Manages client connections (one at a time) and handles bidirectional communication with Unbound instances
 - **REPL Interface** - Provides an interactive command prompt for executing code in the connected client
 - **History Management** - Persists command history to disk and allows navigation with arrow keys
-- **CLI Parsing** - Handles command-line arguments like port and host configuration
+- **CLI Parsing** - Handles command-line arguments like port configuration
 - **Message Handling** - Color-codes and displays log messages by severity level

 The flow is simple: user enters command → sent via WebSocket → executed in Discord → results sent back → displayed in terminal.